Mattlister/dentalclinic/README.md

 * The user can get in touch to make an appointment
 * The user can find the dentist by using the map

+### This project is the best way to help them achieve these things because:

+* The website has one page that has all navigation and options direct from the one page.

+### This website is:

+* Easy to navigate through.

+* Allows the user to work through the site with an easy to understand front end design.
+  Provides the user the information they need without it being overwhelming.
+  Booking forms and Get in touch forms are clear and concise for when the user wants to book a holiday

 ### Technologies Used